ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 ---

-Almost every industry is being impacted by machine learning - energy is no different.
-This post is aimed at energy industry professionals with little familiarity with machine learning, and answers the following questions:
+This post is aimed at introducing energy industry professionals with to machine learning, and answers the following questions:
 - what is machine learning?
 - why is machine learning so hot right now?
 - what is driving performance?